WhelanLabs/danu/notes.md

 down Solr after it has added the Nutch core.
 For this reason, the gradle command has been wrappered in a BAT script to include a post-build command to shutdown Solr after creating the base disk image.

-### Clean the installer image contents (does not delete downloads)
+### Clean the environment (deletes the installer_image and out directories, but does not delete downloads)
-gradle cleanInstallerImage --info
+clean.bat

 ### download third-party software
 gradle downloadAll